EESHAK02/ai-fraud-agent/README.md

 ### Run Tab

 - Inject synthetic fraud bursts

-- Detect anomalies using rule + model scoring
+- Choose which model you want to use

-- Visualize scores over time
+- Choose what feature set do you want to consider

 ### Inspect Tab

-- Compare suspicious transactions against user patterns
+- Analyse each transaction separately

-- Visualize amount distributions and hour-of-day anomalies
+- Understand why a particular row was flagged as an alert

 ### Report Tab

 - Generate metrics (precision@K, recall@K)

-- Produce LLM-based analyst summaries + triage recommendations
+- Produce LLM-based analyst summaries + investigation strategies

 ---

 ## Branches

-- main	: Documentation and overview (this README, architecture, and setup)
+- main	: Documentation and overview (README for setup and description)
 - master : Full implementation of the simplified fraud detection system